larryhudson/aiderbot/README.md

 ## Celery Task Queue

-The application uses Celery, a distributed task queue, to manage and execute the code analysis and modification tasks asynchronously.
-Here's how it works:
+The application uses Celery, a distributed task queue, to manage and execute code analysis and modification tasks asynchronously.
+This allows the app to handle multiple requests simultaneously and remain responsive while time-consuming tasks are processed in the background.

-1. **Task Creation**: When a new issue is created or a pull request review comment is added, the app creates a Celery task.

-2. **Task Queue**: The task is added to a Redis-backed queue, which allows for efficient task management and distribution.

-3. **Worker Processing**: Celery workers, running in separate Docker containers, pick up tasks from the queue and execute them.
-This includes cloning the repository, running the Aider analysis, and making code changes.

-4. **Asynchronous Execution**: By using Celery, the app can handle multiple requests simultaneously without blocking.
-This improves performance and allows the app to scale more easily.

-5. **Task Status and Results**: The app can track the status of tasks and retrieve results asynchronously, enabling it to provide updates on the progress of issue resolution or comment responses.

-This architecture ensures that the main application remains responsive while potentially time-consuming tasks are handled in the background.

 This is an experiment and is still in early development, so expect bugs!